airbyte/skrrt/README.md

 # The Chronic

+A starter app for lectures at UTC Reading

 You'll need to obtain your own google-services.json file to run this app:

 - Sign in to Firebase and open (or create) your project.